As discussed in our nutritional supplement course - Making Sense of Supplements - sometimes navigating the vitamin aisle can be a little tricky.

 A great way to do that is through a multivitamin!

 It's important to stress that a multivitamin should not substitue a healthy diet.
-So when you are coaching clients for nutrition, look to a multivitamin as a useful way to provide additional micronutrient support - but not as a major dietary focus!
+Look to a multivitamin as a useful way to provide additional micronutrient support - but not as a major dietary focus!

 benefits of taking a multivitamin